We are committed to providing a high-quality legal service.

-We will write to you within two working days acknowledging your complaint, enclosing a copy of this policy.
+We will write to you within 2 working days acknowledging your complaint, enclosing a copy of this policy.

 We will investigate your complaint.
 This will usually involve:

-- speaking with the person who dealt with your matter
+- liaising with the person who dealt with your matter.

 We may also need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.